SPQR: A Multi-Dimensional Benchmark for Safety Alignment under Benign Model Adaptation: Experiments

 \subsection{Multilingual and Multi-domain Analysis}

-After evaluating robustness across BFT profiles, we next test how safety alignment holds under realistic specialization. \Cref{tab:generalization_benchmark} reports robustness after standard-profile benign fine-tuning on language- and domain-specific datasets, capturing alignment stability when the fine-tuning distribution diverges from general-purpose data.
-Dataset and configuration details are provided in the supplementary materials.

-Across all settings, \textsc{RECE} again emerges as the most robust method, achieving top or near-top performance in almost every case (\eg, $0.980$ in the general setting). \textsc{MACE} and \textsc{SaLUN} also demonstrate strong overall robustness, ranking among the top-performing methods on average—\textsc{MACE} particularly in the multilingual scenario, and \textsc{SaLUN} in domain-specific adaptation.
-Notably, \textsc{MACE} stands out as the only method improving robustness in the Arabic language case, underscoring its stability under strong linguistic drift.
+After evaluating robustness across BFT profiles, we next test how safety alignment holds under realistic specialization. \Cref{tab:generalization_benchmark} reports robustness after standard-profile BFT on language- and domain-specific datasets, capturing alignment stability when the fine-tuning distribution diverges from general-purpose data.
+Across all settings, \textsc{RECE} again emerges as the most robust method, achieving top or near-top performance in almost every case (\eg, $0.980$ in the general setting). \textsc{MACE} and \textsc{SaLUN} also demonstrate strong overall robustness, ranking among the top-performing methods on average—\textsc{MACE} particularly in the multilingual setting, and \textsc{SaLUN} in domain-specific adaptation.
+Notably, \textsc{MACE} stands out as the only method improving robustness in the Arabic language case, highlighting its stability under strong linguistic drift.